 My Story | by Warren Goldie

-My writing journey has taken me two distinct paths: first, into the business and education worlds where I work to satisfy client or employer.
-The second follows the trail of the storyteller seeking to illuminate truth and move audiences.
+My writing journey has taken me on two seemingly different paths: the first, into the business and education worlds where I work to satisfy client or employer.
+I am tenacious in meeting and exceeding expectations, willing to go the extra mile.
+The second follows the trail of the storyteller seeking to discover, explore and dramatize life’s interesting truths, and produce stories that move and absorb audiences or readers.
 These seemingly unrelated paths can and do inform each other.
 I’ve used more than a few “fiction” writing techniques in my marketing writing.
 But, trust me, that’s a good thing…

-If you have a project you think might be a good match for my skill set, please contact me by email or call 720-608-2311 to open that discussion.
+If you have a project you think might be a fit for my skills and background, please contact me by email, voicemail (720-608-2311) or use this contact form.
 I look forward to hearing from you.
+Thank you.